fugue/regula/docs/src/examples/writing-a-rule.md

 ## CloudFormation example rule

 The process for writing custom rules to check CloudFormation is mostly the same as for Terraform -- the main difference is how you specify the resource type and attribute to check.
-Additionally, you need to specify `input_type := "cloudformation"` somewhere in the rule.
+Additionally, you need to specify `input_type := "cfn"` somewhere in the rule.

 For instance, this is how you'd write `long_description` as a CloudFormation rule.
 Note that `resource_type` and `Description` are different from the Terraform rule, and `input_type` is present: